Nancy Grace Roman Space Telescope: History

-The design of the Roman Space Telescope has heritage to various proposed designs for the Joint Dark Energy Mission (JDEM) between NASA and the Department of Energy (DOE).
-Roman adds some extra capabilities to the original JDEM proposals, including a search for extra-solar planets using gravitational microlensing.
-In its present incarnation (2015), a large fraction of its primary mission will be focused on probing the expansion history of the Universe and the growth of cosmic structure with multiple methods in overlapping redshift ranges, with the goal of precisely measuring the effects of dark energy, the consistency of general relativity, and the curvature of spacetime.

 On 2 March 2020, NASA announced that it had approved WFIRST to proceed to implementation, with an expected development cost of US$3.2 billion and a maximum total cost of US$3.934 billion, including the coronagraph and five years of mission science operations.

 On 20 May 2020, NASA Administrator Jim Bridenstine announced that the mission would be named the Nancy Grace Roman Space Telescope in recognition of the former NASA Chief of Astronomy's role in the field of astronomy.

 On 31 March 2021, the NASA Office of Inspector General (OIG) released a report that stated that the development of the Nancy Grace Roman Space Telescope had been affected by the COVID-19 pandemic, which hit the US during a particularly important time in the telescope's development.
-NASA is expecting a total impact of US$400 million due to the pandemic and its effect on sub-contractors for the project.
-On 29 September 2021, NASA announced that Roman had passed its Critical Design Review (CDR), and that with predicted impacts from COVID-19 disruptions the launch date would be no later than May 2027.
+NASA is expecting a total impact of US$400 million due to the pandemic and its effect on subcontractors for the project.

+On 29 September 2021, NASA announced that Roman had passed its Critical Design Review (CDR), and that with predicted impacts from COVID-19 disruptions, and with flight hardware fabrication completed by 2024 followed by mission integration, the launch date would be no later than May 2027.

-On 19 July 2022, NASA announced that Roman would be launched on a Falcon Heavy launch vehicle with a contract specifying readiness by October 2026 and a launch cost of approximately $255 million.
+On 19 July 2022, NASA announced that Roman would be launched on a Falcon Heavy launch vehicle, with a contract specifying readiness by October 2026 and a launch cost of approximately $255 million.

+In September 2024, the satellite bus which will carry the telescope, was substantially completed.
+The following December, the instruments and mirror assembly were successfully integrated onto a section called the "instrument carrier".

+In October 2024, the telescope passed a major ‘spin test’.

 Funding history and status

 In the fiscal year 2014, Congress provided US$56 million for Roman, and in 2015 Congress provided US$50 million.
 The fiscal year 2016 spending bill provided US$90 million for Roman, far above NASA's request of US$14 million, allowing the mission to enter the "formulation phase" in February 2016.
-On 18 February 2016, NASA announced that Roman had formally become a project (as opposed to a study), meaning that the agency intends to carry out the mission as baselined; at that time, the "AFTA" portion of the name was dropped as only that approach is being pursued.
+On 18 February 2016, NASA announced that Roman had formally become a project (as opposed to a study), meaning that the agency intends to carry out the mission as baselined; at that time, the "AFTA" portion of the name was dropped, as only that approach is being pursued.
 Roman is on a plan for a mid-2020s launch.
 The total cost of Roman at that point was expected at more than US$2 billion; NASA's 2015 budget estimate was around US$2.0 billion in 2010 dollars, which corresponds to around US$2.7 billion in real year (inflation-adjusted) dollars.